gre/screenshot-webservice/README.md

   * don't queue if a same request is waiting (but bind to it)

 ### v1.0.1
-  * replaced the width and height by format
+  * replaced the width and height by size
-  * add autorized formats
+  * add autorized sizes
   * better way to forbid local addresses
   * configurable expiration